 When Comparing Expected Bitmaps with Actual Bitmaps: The step details show the expected and actual bitmaps that were compared during the run session, and a Difference view.
-When you click any of the images, UFT opens the captured bitmap in a separate tab, When you click the Difference image, UFT displays an image that represents the difference between the expected and actual bitmaps.
+When you click any of the images, UFT One opens the captured bitmap in a separate tab, When you click the Difference image, UFT One displays an image that represents the difference between the expected and actual bitmaps.
 This image is a black-and-white bitmap that contains a black pixel for every pixel that is different in the two images.

-When Locating Specified Bitmaps in Actual Bitmaps: The step details show the actual bitmap of the runtime object in the application and the source bitmap that UFT attempted to locate within the object.
+When Locating Specified Bitmaps in Actual Bitmaps: The step details show the actual bitmap of the runtime object in the application and the source bitmap that UFT One attempted to locate within the object.
 It may also show the coordinates of a possible candidate that was found, and the image similarity percentage used to find the candidate.

-By default, screen captures are available for bitmap checkpoints is available only if the bitmap checkpoint fails.
+By default, screen captures are available for bitmap checkpoints only if the bitmap checkpoint fails.
 You can change the conditions for when bitmaps are saved in the run results, using the Save still image captures to results option in the Screen Capture pane (Tools > Options > GUI Testing tab > Screen Capture node) of the Options dialog box.

 When comparing bitmaps, if the checkpoint is defined to compare only specific areas of the bitmap, the run results display the actual and expected bitmaps with the selected area highlighted.

-When comparing bitmaps, if the dimensions of the actual and expected bitmaps are different, UFT fails the checkpoint without comparing the bitmaps.
+When comparing bitmaps, if the dimensions of the actual and expected bitmaps are different, UFT One fails the checkpoint without comparing the bitmaps.
 In this case the View Difference functionality is not available in the results.

 The View Difference functionality is not available when viewing results generated in a version of QuickTest earlier than 10.00.

 If the bitmap checkpoint is performed by a custom comparer: